Charles Brent: Manila

 The Chinese.
 Of the three non-Christian groups toward which Brent's policy directed missionary efforts, the nearest to Manila was the Chinese community in the city, so the effort was directed to this group first.
 Therefore, three months after his arrival, Brent opened a mission to the Chinese population of Manila who were "virtually untouched" by Christianity.
 This work "grew steadily and certainly."

 Applied social gospel.
 In his "theology of the social gospel," Brent held that the purpose of "the Christian mission" was to renew "the spiritual, social, and economic life of a people."
 He applied this theology to a "crowded slum" which lay just outside of "official Manilla."
-The slum was populated mostly by Roman Catholic Filipinos.
+The slum was populated mostly by Catholic Filipinos.
 The Episcopal church started a settlement house out of which grew "an orphanage, numerous boys' and girls' clubs, sewing classes, and a profitable secondhand exchange."
 This was followed by a dispensary that later developed into St. Luke's Medical Center and St. Luke's Church, which was used both as a "hospital chapel and mission to the native Filipinos of Manila."
 In spite of his opposition to proselytizing, Brent said that if this work "brought Filipinos into the Episcopal fold, so be it.
 However, if the Filipinos returned to the Church of Rome, that also deserved his benediction."